 Advantages in Middle Eastern Countries

 Masha Hamilton, a freelance journalist and novelist, has traveled extensively to Afghanistan and Africa.
-She, too, says that being a foreign woman in Muslim societies has its advantage, because she is able to talk to the women—which men often are not.
-“Being a woman eased things as a journalist, because I wanted to be unnoticed and less observed.
+She, too, says that being a foreign woman working abroad, especially in Muslim societies, has its advantage because she is able to talk to the women—which men often are not.
+“Being a woman eased things as a journalist because I wanted to be unnoticed and less observed.
 But you need to keep covered in the Middle East.
 I attracted attention once when I was not entirely covered up during a visit to a cemetery and a sliver of flesh was exposed—a man came up to me and said very sternly “cover it!”
 On the other hand, in Afghanistan, I visited a poppy field and spoke to opium growers and asked if I could visit one man’s home; there, I met a Taliban supporter, whom I could not have met with the same ease had I been a foreign man.”
 In Africa, gender differences in non-Muslim dominated territories were less obvious, says Hamilton.
-However, “Nairobi has a high crime rate and as a woman you really need to be aware of you physical safety.
+However, “Nairobi has a high crime rate and as a woman, you really need to be aware of your physical safety.
 There, I felt most uncomfortable and in danger.”

 In China, Japan and South Korea, foreign women will encounter female stereotypes that are less apparent at first.
 “Male dominance is strong,” warns Mia Doucet in her article “Chinese and American Business Women: More Alike Than Different” (in: Minority MBA, winter 2007).
 “Women face many barriers and must work around them to succeed.
 If you are a woman doing business in these countries, the best way for you to prevail is to be patient and to curb the impulse to come on strong.
 Allow time for the Asian businessman to appreciate your expertise, humility, knowledge, ability and dependability.
 Working for a top-ranked firm, possessing impeccable credentials and having the hide of a rhinoceros will ease the process.
 A great sense of humor—which you keep to yourself because in Asia business is dead serious—will keep you sane.”